-A major problem a consumer faces when trying to control the collection and use of her data in the status quo is that user agreements are impenetrable.
-They are long, contain legal concepts and terminology and are not realistically understandable by regular users in finite time.
-Furthermore, spending the time and effort to understand the terms delays the use of the service, which is the user's immediate goal, so she has an incentive to skip over the task.
-Web services therefore design these terms of service to be ignored by consumers which means they can contain terms that advantage the web service and harm the consumer.
+A major problem a consumer faces when trying to control the collection and use of their data in the status quo is that user agreements are impenetrable.
+They are long, contain legal concepts and jargon, and are not realistically understandable by regular users with finite time.
+Furthermore, spending the time and effort to understand the terms delays the use of the service, which is the user's immediate goal, so they have an incentive to skip over the task.
+Web services therefore design these terms of service to be ignored by consumers, which means they can contain terms that advantage the web service and harm the consumer.

-Any data market that wishes to give users control over the use of their personal data must develop a system that recognizes and accommodates real-world user behavior.
-In our proposal a regulator establishes a standardized menu of data-share levels.
-The standardization of levels allows the regulator to design descriptions that consumers can understand, does not require consumers to learn new terminology or concepts when they change web services, and removes a web service's ability to tailor data sharing descriptions so they are confusing.
-The idea of standardized tiers is not new; they are found, for example, in the Affordable Care Act's standardization of the metal tiers -e.g., "Bronze," "Silver," etc.-for health insurance policies.
-A regulator will require that data intermediaries offer these tiers to their clients.
-The regulator designs the tiers to represent average user views on what constitutes decreasing levels of privacy.
-Users then choose how much data to share in a standardized environment designed by a regulator to be understandable and clear.
+Any data market that wishes to give users control over the use of their personal data must develop a system that recognizes and accommodates realworld user behavior.
+In our proposal a regulator would establish a standardized menu of data-share levels.
+The standardization of levels would allow the regulator to design descriptions that consumers can understand, does not require consumers to learn new terminology or concepts when they change web services, and removes a web service's ability to tailor data sharing descriptions so they are confusing.
+The idea of standardized tiers is not new; they are found, for example, in the Affordable Care Act's standardization of tiers (e.g., "Bronze," "Silver," etc.) for health insurance policies.
+A regulator would require that data intermediaries offer these tiers to their clients.
+The regulator would design the tiers to represent average user views on what constitutes decreasing levels of privacy.
+Users would then choose how much data to share in a standardized environment designed by a regulator to be understandable and clear.

-Each data-share level will be a distinct collection of types of data a consumer would allow the intermediary to monetize.
-Web services will be able to contract to use these data as will be described below.
-Web services will not be permitted to use any data outside the categories selected by the consumer.
-Of course, as noted above, a web service may retain and use personal data that are essential for performing its core functions as requested by a user regardless of what tier those data fall in or the user's choice of data tier.
-Thus, the data-share levels control the sorts of data that the data intermediary may make available to facilitate the personalization of advertisements and product and content recommendations (other than those recommendations made as a part of the service requested by the user).
-We expect that a small percentage of such transactions will be with the web service that collected the data but must pay for the right to use it for any purpose other than performing or improving the service the user requested (first-party requests) but that the bulk will be with web services such as advertisers or publishers for use in crafting offers and bids for ad impressions (third-party requests).
-We elaborate on the distinctions between uses of data later in the paper.
+Each data-share level would be a distinct collection of types of data a consumer would allow the intermediary to monetize.
+Web services would be able to contract to use these data as we describe below.
+Web services would not be permitted to use any data outside the categories selected by the consumer.
+Of course, as noted above, a web service could retain and use personal data that are essential for performing its core functions as requested by a user regardless of what tier those data fall in or the user's choice of data tier.
+Thus, the data-share levels would control the sorts of data that the data intermediary may make available to facilitate the personalization of advertisements and product and content recommendations (other than those recommendations made as a part of the service requested by the user).
+We expect that a small percentage of such transactions would be with the web service that collected the data directly (firstparty requests) and that the bulk of transactions would be with web services such as advertisers or publishers for use in crafting offers and bids for ad impressions (third-party requests).
+We elaborate on the distinctions between uses of data later in the Article.

 The first tier of data sharing we define (tier 1) includes basic demographics, which includes information on age, gender, location of residence at the ZIP code level (or some other geographical unit of similar size), and other personal characteristics that are not considered sensitive (see the discussion below).
+Tier

-Tier 1 also includes the applications installed on a user's device, which are similarly indicative of the user's personal characteristics (e.g., an application for hockey news indicates that the user is a hockey fan, whereas general news applications indicate an interest in current affairs).
+1 also includes the applications installed on a user's device, which are similarly indicative of the user's personal characteristics (e.g., an application for hockey news indicates that the user is a hockey fan, whereas general news applications indicate an interest in current affairs).